 Peter Morey, Organist

-Accepted on a merit scholarship at the age of sixteen, Mr. Morey received a Bachelor of Music degree from the Peabody Institute of the Johns Hopkins University.
-While there, he studied oboe performance, music education, and conducting.
-A latecomer to the organ, Peter began his studies there with Donald Sutherland.
-During his time there, he was the recipient of the Harold Randolph Prize in Performance and can be heard playing English Horn on Peabody’s recent CD of works by Kevin Puts, conducted by Marin Alsop and released by NAXOS Records.
+A latecomer to the organ, Morey began his studies with Donald Sutherland while pursuing a Bachelor of Music in Oboe at the Peabody Institute of the Johns Hopkins University.
+During his time there, he was the recipient of the Harold Randolph Prize in Performance, and can be heard playing English Horn on Peabody’s CD of works by Kevin Puts, conducted by Marin Alsop and released by NAXOS.